HerbertKoelman/cpp-logger/README.md

 };
 ```

-Now, the sink can be used like any other `logger::sink`, by using the logger factory:
+Now, the sink can be used like any other `logger::sink`:
 ```cpp
 logger::logger_ptr logger = logger::get<slog_sink>("slog_test", _SLOG_SETCODE(1, 0));
 logger->info( "Tada, you're done");